-So, while many foreign physicians will have years of experiences diagnosing, treating patients, and administering medicine, in order to practice as a US doctor, it essentially requires them to start all over again academically, especially when the curriculum differs from overseas qualifications.
+Many doctors will have years of experiences diagnosing, treating patients, and administering medicine.
+However, to practice as a US doctor, most foreign trained doctors must start all over again academically.

-FMGs whose medical education is deemed to be insufficient in areas such as algebra, biochemistry, physics, molecular biology, and research writing are bound to feel as if they have to start all over again in the U.S. Many become disillusioned and end up taking other jobs totally unrelated to the medical field, and this is when the movie trope of highly skilled professionals driving cabs in the U.S. becomes an unfortunate reality.
+FMGs whose medical education is deemed to be insufficient in areas such as algebra, biochemistry, physics, molecular biology, and research writing are bound to feel as if they have to start all over again in the U.S. Many become frustrated and take jobs unrelated to the medical field.

 Options for Foreign Doctors at Florida National University

-Whereas many American doctors can practice in Europe and other places abroad with fewer hurdles, many foreign physicians come to the US on a working Visa.
+Whereas many American doctors can practice in Europe and other places abroad with fewer hurdles, many foreign doctors come to the US on a working Visa.
 They work as Patient Care Technicians, Medical Assistants, or Registered Nurses.
 Some might even cross over onto the technical side of the healthcare industry and work as a lab technician.
-Even with these jobs, a certain amount of education is required.

 The accreditation entities that recognize FNU as a degree-granting institution include:

 - Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 - Accreditation Commission for Education in Nursing (ACEN)